10 steps to successful M&E

 10. Consider using technology to enhance your M&E

-As demands for greater transparency, real-time data collection, instant feedback, quantifiable results and remote monitoring have increased, the role of ‘Information and Communications Technologies (ICT)’ has gained momentum in M&E. With so many cutting edge technological tools and software available in the market, you can easily save time and resources, improve your efficiency, avoid human errors and increase the value and impact of your project.
+As demands for greater transparency, real-time data collection, instant feedback, quantifiable results and remote monitoring have increased, the role of ‘Information and Communications Technologies (ICT)’ has gained momentum in M&E. With so many cutting edge technological tools and software available in the market, it’s time to move away from paper-based M&E and adopt digital alternatives that can help you save time and resources, improve your efficiency, avoid human errors and increase the value and impact of your project.

 Explore intuitive tools to collect real-time data with ease from multiple online or offline sources, reach a larger audience through digital reporting tools, compare your actuals vs. targets with indicator management tools and more.
 The technological possibilities for M&E are simply limitless.